mr5z/PropertyValidator/README.md

 2. Use the validation rules in our classes that implements (implicitly from the base class) `INotifyPropertyChanged`.
-The example below is used in Xamarin Forms together with [Prism](https://github.com/PrismLibrary/Prism) library to register the service in the [DI](https://stackoverflow.com/q/130794/2304737) container, but it can also be used in other platforms supported by the .NET family.
+The example below is implemented in Xamarin Forms together with [Prism](https://github.com/PrismLibrary/Prism) library to register the service in the [DI](https://stackoverflow.com/q/130794/2304737) container, and [PropertyChanged.Fody](https://github.com/Fody/PropertyChanged) for automatic INPC generation of getters/setters.
+Take note that this library is not limited to Xamarin only, it's available to all platforms supported by .NET family.

 ``` c#
 public class ItemsPageViewModel : BaseViewModel, IInitialize